r-Techsupport/rTS_Wiki/docs/disks/encryption/bitlocker.md

 - On a USB drive: If the recovery key was saved to a USB drive, the USB drive must be inserted into the computer to access the encrypted data.
 - With the Bitlocker Recovery Console: If the recovery key was not saved to the Microsoft account or a USB drive, it can be found using the Bitlocker Recovery Console.

+{: .warning .warning-icon }
-> ❗ It is not possible to decrypt BitLocker drives without them and we will not asisst in doing so.
+> It is not possible to decrypt BitLocker drives without them and we will not asisst in doing so.